Building Maintenance18 min read

 • Water stains, efflorescence (white mineral deposits), or damp patches on concrete surfaces

-• Active water leaks through cracks, joints, or penetrations
+• Active water leaks through cracks, joints, or penetrations — even small drips indicate continuous water pathways

-• Mold or mildew growth on concrete surfaces
+• Mold or mildew growth on concrete surfaces — indicates sustained moisture above 60% relative humidity at the surface

 • Standing water in basements, mechanical rooms, or below-grade spaces